Please ensure Javascript is enabled for purposes of website accessibility

 The company said with no possibility of receiving any kind of subsidy for the runs, it was not financially feasible to continue them.

 The company said any passengers with unused tickets to Philadelphia can use them with Martz Trailways of Wilkes-Barre or Fullington Trailways of Lewisburg through a cross-honoring system that Trans-Bridge operates with those companies.
-A $5 surcharge will be charged for commuter book tickets, because those tickets are discounted.
+A $5 surcharge will be charged for book tickets, because those tickets are discounted.

 According to their websites, Martz has stops in Allentown and Quakertown, while Fullington has stops in Allentown and Jim Thorpe.